freifunk-gluon/uradvd/README.md

 * `--rdnss <ip>`: DNS server (e.g. `2001:4860:4860::8888`)
 * `--valid-lifetime <seconds>`: The total time the prefix remains available before becoming unusable (default is `86400` seconds => one day)
 * `--preferred-lifetime <seconds>`: The span of time during which the address can be freely used as a source and destination for traffic.
 Should be less or equal valid-lifetime. (default is `14400` seconds => 4h)
+* `--max-router-adv-interval <seconds>`: The maximum time allowed between sending unsolicited multicast router advertisements from the interface, in seconds. (default is `600` seconds => 10m)

 This program is packaged for [OpenWrt](https://openwrt.org/).